BathMASH/MathAltNotes/README.md

 all formats available to all students.
 For instance, some formats may be useful to students using devices with small screens.

 This is a work in progress and is likely to be unstable.
+Please note that, in general, it is not possible to convert LaTeX to accessible formats.
+This method will only work with relatively simple documents.
+It is intended to be used on lecture notes and problem sheets written by authors who are not very adventurous in their use of LaTeX!
 It is not intended for use with complex LaTeX documents such as books or articles for publication.
 Help and support is available from ma-largeprintnotes@bath.ac.uk but only if you are trying to create alternative formats for student use at the University of Bath.